General FAQ Technical FAQ Authentication/Authorization FAQ

 Product road maps are available upon request.

-Oracle Autonomous NoSQL Database Cloud handles software and hardware provisioning, management, scaling, and mission critical 24x7 support.
+Oracle NoSQL Database handles software and hardware provisioning, management, scaling, and mission critical 24x7 support.
 You receive guaranteed high availability of the database service and elastic scaling of the hardware resources as your provisioned workload demands change.

 Can I get to determine the number of shards or any other topology layout?